About sexual development and behaviour in autistic children and teenagers

 - Work on your child’s understanding of private and public body parts.
 This can help your child understand what’s OK to do in private but not in public.

-- Explain romanic and sexual feelings and relationships to your child as they get older.
-Visual supports and social stories can help you with this.
+- Explain romantic and sexual feelings and relationships and sexual consent to your child as they get older.

-You could also create some rules to help your child.
+You could also create rules to help your child.
 Here are examples:

-- It’s OK to touch your genitals, but only in private places when you’re alone.
+- It’s OK to touch your genitals but only when you’re in private places like your bedroom.

 - It’s not OK to touch someone where their swimwear or underwear would cover.